-The product of the root cause analysis is an action plan that identifies the strategies that the hospital intends to implement in order to reduce the risk of similar events occurring in the future.
+The product of a root cause analysis is an action plan that identifies the strategies that the organization intends to implement to reduce the risk of similar events occurring in the future.
 The plan should address responsibility for implementation, oversight, pilot testing as appropriate, time lines, and strategies for measuring the effectiveness of the actions.